Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Numerical Result

-\end{enumerate} {\bf Time integration:} For time marching in \eqref{semi_scheme}, following explicit third order strong stability preserving(SSP) Runge-Kutta methods is used \cite{gottlieb1998total,shu1988total}. where $ [\mathcal{L}(\mathbf{u})]_i = -\frac{1}{\Delta x}\left[\left[\mathbf{\hat{F}}\right]\right]_{i}$.\\ In order to extend the schemes for multi-dimensional test problems on regular mesh, dimension by dimension or tensorial approach \cite{Shu1997, Fjordholm2012} is utilized. \\ {\bf Name Convention:} The following name convention is used to annotate the results: legend {\it EC-m-$F^w$-n} denotes the numerical result using entropy stable scheme constructed by combination of $m^{th}$ order accurate entropy conservative flux $F^*$ and $n^{th}$ order non-oscillatory flux $F^s$.
+where $ [\mathcal{L}(\mathbf{u})]_i = -\frac{1}{\Delta x}\left[\left[\mathbf{\hat{F}}\right]\right]_{i}$.
+The extension of the schemes for multi-dimensional test problems on regular mesh is done by dimension by dimension or tensorial approach \cite{Shu1997, Fjordholm2012} is utilized.
+Following the approach in \cite{rathan2018modified}, only for accuracy tests, time step is taken as $\Delta t = (\Delta x)^5/3$ so that the third order method \eqref{tvdRK3} in time is effectively fifth-order.
+In all other test cases time step is taken such that it satisfies $ \frac{\max_{u}|f'(u)| \Delta t }{\Delta x}=CFL< 1.$ {\bf Name Convention:} The following name convention is used to annotate the results: legend {\it EC-m-$F^w$-n} denotes the numerical result using entropy stable scheme constructed by combination of $m^{th}$ order accurate entropy conservative flux $F^*$ and $n^{th}$ order non-oscillatory flux $F^s$.
 For example, EC-6-WENOJS-5 represents entropy stable flux obtained by combining $6^{th}$ order entropy conservative flux \eqref{ECflux6} with the fifth order non-oscillatory WENOJS flux \cite{borges2008improved}.